To lose weight, you need to eat fewer calories than you burn. However, reducing the amount of food you eat to cut calories can be difficult.

 Intermittent fasting is a popular weight loss method that can help you cut calories.

-This approach to dieting works by cycling your eating patterns between periods of fasting and periods of eating.
+This approach to dieting works by cycling your eating patterns between periods of fasting and eating.

 If you’re trying to cut calories and lose weight, make sure you consistently get a good night’s sleep.